A Survey to Recent Progress Towards Understanding In-Context Learning: Skill Learning

 \section{Skill Learning}

-The skill learning ability considers that the LLM can learn a new data generation function according to the in-context examples on the fly.
-For the interpretability of skill learning, we take the research line of function learning~\footnote{We refer to algorithm learning as function learning with an emphasis on the approximated functions by algorithms and, in this way, it is easier to analyze ICL.} for discussion.
-Specifically, pre-training is considered as a process to learn a class of functions that can fit the pre-training corpora, and the ICL inference is to learn a new data generation function to best fit ICL demonstrations.
+Through the skill learning ability, LLMs can inference a new data generation function which has not been seen during pre-training.
+The function learning framework\footnote{We refer to algorithm learning as function learning with an emphasis on the approximated functions by algorithms and, in this way, it is easier to analyze ICL.} is utilized to interpret the skill learning ability.
+Specifically, pre-training is considered as a process to learn a class of functions that can fit the pre-training corpora, and the ICL inference is to learn a new data generation function via fitting the ICL demonstrations.

-The discussions on skill learning are organized as follows.
+Discussions on the skill learning ability are organized as follows.
 In Section~\ref{subsec:stat-preliminary}, we first provide a clear description of the function learning framework and illustrate its benefits and drawbacks.
-In Section~\ref{subsec:stat-what}, we investigate (1) the function fitting ability of ICL by examining whether ICL can learn new functions from a certain function class; and (2) the generalization ability of ICL.
-In Section~\ref{subsec:stat-how}, we explain the internal mechanisms why ICL can implement different learning algorithms.
+In Section~\ref{subsec:stat-what}, we investigate: (1) whether LLMs can learn new functions in context, and (2) if so, whether the learned functions can effectively generalize to test samples.

+In Section~\ref{subsec:stat-how} illustrates ICL can implement different learning algorithms, e.g., gradient descent.
+More discussions on the robustness of ICL can be found in Appendix~\ref{app:stat-ood}.